TheWindowsUser92/DW3-Project-Team4/README.md

 ## Project Overview

 The Kids Web Game project is developed using HTML, CSS, JavaScript, PHP, and MySQL.
-It offers a collection of fun games tailored for kids, accompanied by features such as user authentication (sign in and sign up) and game state tracking.
+It offers 6 levels of fun games tailored for kids, accompanied by features such as user authentication (sign in and sign up) and game state tracking.
 The project aims to provide a safe and entertaining online environment for children to explore and enjoy.

 ## Developers